shyamuppaloutlook/shyamuppaloutlook/README.md

 ## About Me

-I am a passionate Computer Science and Statistics student at University of Toronto, with experience in app development, open-source contributions, and project management.
+I am a passionate Computer Science and Mathematics student at University of Toronto, with experience in app development, open-source contributions, and project management.
 I thrive on solving complex problems, collaborating with diverse teams, and building innovative solutions.

 ## Education